maxweill/Konakona/README.md

 *directory* - Located in the 'settings.general' tree.
 String.
 The path to your videos, or your folder of (folders of...) videos.
 Should end with a '/'.

+*video.directory* - Located in the 'settings.general.video' tree.
+An alternate video tree.
+It works like the base tree, but, if filled out, will be the source folder for all videos.
+Useful for guaranteeing that videos have subtitles, for instance.

 *length* - Located in the 'settings.general.video' tree.
 Integer.
 This is what the length of an outputted video clip will be, in seconds.

 *chance* - Located in the 'settings.general.video' tree.
 A number between 0 and 1, representing the percentage of the time the bot will produce a video instead of producing a screenshot.
 Set to 0 to never produce a video.
 Set to 1 to produce a video every time.